Adoption of Children Act 1949: Treatment of adopted persons as children of adopters for purposes of intestacies, wills and settlements

-This section makes clear that if the adoptive parents of a child are citizens of the United Kingdom, that child will be a citizen as well.

-Provisions supplementary to s.
-9
+Provisions supplementary to section 9

 This section proclaims that an adopted person becomes the family member of anyone that is related to their adoptive parents.
 This section also states that all adoptions therefore must be done for the right reasons, not by intentions motivated by greed or gain.

-Other Effects of Adoption Order
+Other effects of adoption order

 Marriage does not become invalid if one spouse has adopted a child and the other has not.
 Also if the father of a child decides he is going to bestow monthly or annual monies onto their child that has been adopted that will be repressed.
 If a mother were to bestow monthly monies onto her child that she had given up for adoption that would be acceptable, until she got married, then she would have to stop.

-Registration of Adoption Orders
+Registration of adoption orders

 This section states that there are organized and kept records of children that were adopted, whom they were adopted by, when they were adopted, what their conditions were, how old the child and the parents were, all details would be put in the record.
-Section 12, Number 2 reads:
+Section 12(2) reads:

-(a) where the precise date of the infant's birth is not proved to the satisfaction of the court, the court shall determine the probable date of his birth and the date so determined shall be specified in the order as the date of his birth; (b) where the name or surname which the infant is to bear after the adoption differs from his original name or surname, the new name or surname shall be specified in the order instead of the original.

-If there was an infant who had not been requested to be adopted before, and now had someone interested in adopting them, their name and information would be directed to the Registrar General to cause the entry in the Registers of Births to be marked with the word “adopted."
+If there was an infant who had not been requested to be adopted before, and now had someone interested in adopting them, their name and information would be directed to the Registrar General to cause the entry in the Registers of Births to be marked with the word 'adopted'.
 If there was an infant who had previously been the subject of an adoption order, the order would contain a direction to the Registrar General to cause the previous entry in the Adopted Children Register to be marked with the word “re-adopted."
 There are many more intricacies that are included in the Registration of Adoption Orders.